Chris-plus-alphanumericgibberish/dnethack/README.md

 - Makes QA a dependable source of extrinsics, deepening differences between classes.

-- Foo-Bane artifacts are better (don't need to be enchanted to be effective), and can be wielded in the off- hand behind a second artifact.
+- Foo-Bane artifacts are better (don't need to be enchanted to be effective), and can be wielded in the off-hand behind a second artifact.

 (ha. ha.)